 That is a $4,300 difference!
 However, this is overly simplified comparison given that $200,000 spans at least two marginal tax brackets.
 We used this dramatic disparity to drive home the point that you might be leaving money on the depreciation table.

 Also, we concede that the time value of money is not at play in these examples.
-You take your $30,000 tax savings and invest it wisely, it will outperform the lost tax savings.
+If you take your $30,000 tax savings and invest it wisely, it will outperform the lost tax savings.
 At a 6% rate of return compounded annually the savings is $10,147 compared to $4,300.
 But, this means you must invest it and not spend your tax savings on a cruise boat.

 Before you call your tax accountant and franticly decline the Section 179 depreciation method, consider your income projections.
 The illustrations above only prove a point if your marginal tax rate is increasing.
 If you are experiencing an exceptionally good year, and the next few years will have less taxable income, then perhaps using the instant depreciation benefits of Section 179 make sense.
 Plan!
 Plan!
 Plan!